 Chancer, Golden Retriever

-We had attended GVR’s Open House soon after it opened as we had been invited through a mutual friend who was also a professional dog trainer.
+We had attended GVR’s Open House soon after it opened.
 Not only was I blown away by the facility and all it had to offer - I had an immediate sense of confidence in the staff that I met that evening.
-Now, almost a year later, Dr. Orenbuch ‘s treatment plan has increased Chancer’s stamina, strengthened his muscles and alleviated severe spinal pain due to years of Chancer’s hip impairment.
+Dr. Orenbuch ‘s treatment plan has increased Chancer’s stamina, strengthened his muscles and alleviated severe spinal pain due to years of Chancer’s hip impairment.

-Chancer has been on a robust routine of therapies; Acupuncture, Chiropractic Adjustment, Laser Therapy, Hydrotherapy, Land Rehab, herbal supplements and massage.
+Chancer was originally on a robust routine of therapies; Acupuncture, Chiropractic Adjustment, Laser Therapy, Hydrotherapy, Land Rehab, herbal supplements and massage.
 I know.
 As a human, I can only imagine the benefits of any of these therapies individually, let alone clustered and focused on one incredibly much-needed canine.
-The therapies while helpful by their nature have been augmented by the superior oversight, experience and expertise of Dr. Orenbuch.
+The therapies, while helpful by their nature, have been augmented by the superior oversight, experience and expertise of Dr. Orenbuch.
+Once we saw the improvements, we were able to reduce the frequency and intensity of Chancer’s treatments to maintain his improved level of mobility and comfort.

 Since most of us love our animal companions almost as much as our own children – we invest in many ways in their well-being.
 As Chancer’s mom, I love coming to GVR, because it has made such a difference in Chancer’s enthusiasm as a working dog.
 In order to support my son, Chancer needs to feel strong and healthy.
 As Chancer’s handler, my confidence in GVR remains steady and my respect for their work ethic is always reinforced with every visit, every service we receive.
 I feel fortunate to consider the staff to be part of our extended Chancer family.